 Upon written request by a parent or staff member (defined as a teacher, related service provider, paraprofessional, counselor, or educational aide assigned to work with a child receiving special education services in a self-contained classroom or other special education setting), a school district must provide equipment, including a video camera, to each requested school within the district where a student receives special education services in a self-contained classroom or other specified special education setting.
 The school district must place, operate, and maintain a video camera in each self-contained classroom setting in which many of the students in regular attendance are (1) provided special education and related services and (2) assigned to a self-contained classroom for at least 50% of the instructional day.

 The school district must continue to operate and maintain the camera for as long as the special education classroom continues to meet these requirements and to retain video recordings for at least three months after the date of recording.
 However, if the district receives a request to access a recording from an authorized individual, the district must retain the recording from the date of receipt until the person has viewed the recording and a decision has been made as to whether the recording documents an alleged incident.
 If the recording includes an alleged incident, retention is required until the alleged incident has been resolved, including exhaustion of all appeals.

-A school district must enact a policy relating to video cameras under Texas Education Code section 29.022 that addresses the following:
+A school district must enact a policy relating to video cameras that addresses the following:

-- Includes information on how to appeal a district or school decision - Requires a response to a request made under Texas Education Code section 29.022 within seven school business days after receipt by the designated administrator that either authorizes the request or states the reason for denying the request

-- Requires the designation of an administrator in the primary administrative office to coordinate provision of equipment in compliance with the law - Requires that a camera be operational no later than the 45th school business day, or the first school day after the 45th school business day if that day is not a school day, after the request is authorized, unless TEA grants an extension
+- Information on how to appeal a district or school decision - A response to a request made within seven school business days after receipt by the designated administrator that either authorizes the request or states the reason for denying the request - The designation of an administrator in the primary administrative office to coordinate provision of equipment in compliance with the law - A camera must be operational no later than the 45th school business day, or the first school day after the 45th school business day if that day is not a school day, after the request is authorized, unless TEA grants an extension

-In addition, the policy must allow a parent of a student who will be placed by an ARDC in an eligible classroom or setting the following school year to request a video camera by the later of the last day of the current school year or the 10th school business day after the ARDC's decision.
+In addition, the policy must allow a parent of a student who will be placed by an ARD Committee in an eligible classroom or setting the following school year to request a video camera by the later of the last day of the current school year or the 10th school business day after the ARD Committee's decision.
 If a request is made under these circumstances, the policy must require the camera to be operational by the later of the 10th school day of the fall semester or the 45th school business day, or the first school day after the 45th school business day if that day is not a school day, after the date the request is made.